Fallen-Breath/pistorder/README.md

 Click the piston again to hide the information display.
 Information displays will also be removed after a dimension change

 If there is an air gap between the piston and a block, clicking again will switch into indirect mode.
 It will assume the piston is interacting with the block and show the related push / retract information

 Press the clear hot key (default `p`) to remove all information display manually

-For mods that modifies the piston push limit, it's currently compatible with [Fabric Carpet](https://github.com/gnembon/fabric-carpet) and [Quick Carpet](https://github.com/DeadlyMC/QuickCarpet114)
+## Requirements

 It's a client side only mod, no need to be installed on the server side

+It requires no extra mod as dependency

 ![screenshot](https://raw.githubusercontent.com/Fallen-Breath/pistorder/1.15.2-fabric/screenshot.png)

+## Compatibility

+For mods that modifies the piston push limit, it's currently compatible with [Fabric Carpet](https://github.com/gnembon/fabric-carpet) and [Quick Carpet](https://github.com/DeadlyMC/QuickCarpet114)

+Mod [TweakerMore](https://github.com/Fallen-Breath/tweakermore) >= `3.16.0` implements the same functionality of this mod and provides more features.
+Using TweakerMore and enabling its `pistorder` option will disable this mod